-Given the distribution of aerosol particles and moisture is affected by mixing processes amongst others, attenuated backscatter profiles can be exploited to help track the recent history of ABL dynamics.
+Given the distribution of aerosol particles and moisture is affected by mixing processes amongst others, attenuated backscatter profiles can be exploited to track the recent history of ABL dynamics.
 Layer boundaries can be detected if aerosol properties differ between the atmospheric layers examined.
-The most pronounced layer edge is usually the ABLH because aerosol concentrations and humidity tend to be significantly higher in the ABL than in the air above.
-But also within the ABL, mixing dynamics and advection can lead to contrasting aerosol properties between different layers so that often the height of the mixed layer (MLH) can be determined based on aerosol backscatter profile data.The performance of aerosol-based layer height retrieval algorithms significantly depends on the quality of the attenuated backscatter analysed.
-To exploit the signals from different ALC models most effectively, the ABL testbed applies instrument-specific corrections and applies algorithms tailored to the respective measurement capabilities.
-STRATfinder for ALC data with relatively high signal-to-noise ratio and CABAM for data with relatively low signal-to-noise ratio, respectively.
+The most pronounced layer edge usually marks the height of the total ABL (ABLH) because aerosol concentrations and humidity tend to be significantly higher in the ABL than in the free troposphere above.
+Within the ABL, mixing dynamics and advection can lead to contrasting aerosol properties between different layers so that often the height of the mixed layer (MLH) can be determined based on aerosol backscatter profile data.
+The performance of aerosol-based layer height retrieval algorithms significantly depends on the quality of the attenuated backscatter analysed (Kotthaus et al. 2023).
+To exploit the signals from different ALC models most effectively, the ABL testbed applies instrument-specific corrections and applies algorithms tailored to the respective measurement capabilities, namely STRATfinder (Kotthaus et al. 2020) for ALC data with relatively high signal-to-noise ratio and CABAM (Kotthaus and Grimmond 2018) for data with relatively low signal-to-noise ratio, respectively.
+A detailed quality control procedure is developed to flag results from either algorithm that displays physically unreasonable temporal discontinuities.

 To account for instrument-specific artefacts, the following preprocessing procedures are implemented:

-• Lufft CHM15k: To account for the temperature-dependance of the optical overlap, a dynamic overlap model is derived for every sensor and laser module following the procedure of Hervo et al. (2016).
+- Ott Hydromet/Lufft CHM15k: To account for the temperature-dependance of the optical overlap, a dynamic overlap model is derived for every sensor and laser module following the procedure of Hervo et al. (2016).

 STRATfinder

-STRATfinder (Kotthaus et al. 2020) tracks MLH and ABLH, providing a full picture of the boundary layer structure over a 24 h period at 1 min resolution.
+STRATfinder (Kotthaus et al. 2020) tracks both MLH and ABLH, providing a full picture of the boundary layer structure over a 24 h period at 1 min resolution.
 Layers are traced using the graph-based ‘pathfinder’ (deBruine et al. 2017) approach which determines the optimised path between two points in a two-dimensional field of weights by minimising a cost function.
 Regions with low weights are more likely to guide that path.
 In STRATfinder, weights fields are defined based on the vertical gradient in attenuated backscatter, with low values where strong negative gradients occur.
 In addition, the high SNR allows for the temporal variance introduced by entrainment at the top of the mixed layer to be exploited.
-As variance is particularly strong at the top of the mixed layer during the morning growth and during daytime when air from the residual layer or the free troposphere is being mixed into the lowest atmospheric layer, a second field of weights is defined by the inverse of the attenuated backscatter variance.
+As variance is particularly strong at the top of the mixed layer during the morning growth and during daytime when air from the residual layer or the free troposphere is being entrained into the lowest atmospheric layer, a second field of weights is defined by the inverse of the attenuated backscatter variance.
 The search regions for ABLH and MLH are restricted by pre-defined limits.

-STRATfinder is built on the heritage of STRAT-2D/STRAT+ (Morille et al. 2007, Haeffelin et al. 2012, Pal et al. 2013) and pathfinderTURB software (Poltera et al. 2017).
+STRATfinder is built on the heritage of the STRAT-2D/STRAT+ (Morille et al. 2007, Haeffelin et al. 2012, Pal et al. 2013) and the pathfinderTURB software (Poltera et al. 2017).
 Compared to STRAT-2D/STRAT+, STRATfinder’s main advantages are the implementation of the pathfinding algorithm and the definition of reasonable boundaries for the search region.
 The main advantage of STRATfinder compared to pathfinderTURB is its simpler, more user-friendly setup and its applicability to a 24 h period (pathfinderTURB only has daytime MLH detection capability).

 CABAM